 Gretchen holds a master’s degree in Industrial Design from the Rhode Island School of Design and is a certified Biomimicry Specialist.

-Mike Werner is a Green Chemistry and Restricted Substances Manager with Apple.
+Mike Werner is an Environmental Program Manager with Google.
 Having decided to give up the life of a pharmaceutical chemist, he has been dedicated to eliminating toxic chemicals from consumer products instead of creating them.
 He has worked in the green building and products space for 8 years including with renowned green architect Bill McDonough.
 Mike also advocates for design thinking as a platform for addressing corporate sustainability and driving business solutions.
 He has served as a sustainability advisor to the Department of Homeland Security and the National Institute of Building Sciences.
 When asked about the future of business growth, Mike says that “Because we expect to see significant global changes in consumption, resource availability, and volatility over the next 15 years, our businesses must find ways to decouple growth from constrained resources.
 Innovation must start today if we are to have sustainable, profitable business.”

-Nathan Shedroff is the chair of the ground-breaking MBA in Design Strategy at California College of the Arts in San Francisco, CA. This program prepares the next generation of innovation leaders for a world that is profitable, sustainable, ethical, and truly meaningful by uniting the perspectives of systems thinking, design thinking, sustainability, and generative leadership into a holistic strategic framework.
+Nathan Shedroff is an Associate Professor at California College of the Arts in San Francisco, CA, where he founded the ground-breaking MBA in Design Strategy.
+This program prepares the next generation of innovation leaders for a world that is profitable, sustainable, ethical, and truly meaningful by uniting the perspectives of systems thinking, design thinking, sustainability, and generative leadership into a holistic strategic framework.
 He is a pioneer in Experience Design, Interaction Design and Information Design, is serial entrepreneur, and researches, speaks and teaches internationally about meaning, strategic innovation, and science fiction interfaces.
 His many books include: Experience Design 1.1, Making Meaning, Design is the Problem, Design Strategy in Action, and the new Make It So.

 He holds an MBA in Sustainable Management from Presidio Graduate School and a BS in Industrial Design from Art Center College of Design.
 He worked with Richard Saul Wurman at TheUnderstandingBusiness and, later, co-founded vivid studios, a decade-old pioneering company in interactive media and one of the first Web services firms on the planet. vivid’s hallmark was helping to establish and validate the field of information architecture, by training an entire generation of designers in the newly emerging Web industry.